-#028 – The 36 Bends
+#028 – The 36 Bends (Meishan/County Rd.
+No. 162A)

 The Stelvio Pass, Alpe d’Huez, Sa Calobra, Trollstigen…These are what most cyclists would talk about when discussing roads famous for hairpin turns.
 Ask a Taiwan cyclist, they would think of the Meishan 36 Bends.
 Similar to Alpe d’Huez, this climb is not the highest, hardest, or most beautiful climb available…but it’s definitely unique and remains one of the most popular and storied climbs on the island.
 A suspension bridge, an old street, numbered corners, and no shortage of stunning views over the Chianan Plain, make this a bucket list ride for any cyclist in Taiwan.

 The 36 Bends are located in the northeast corner of Chiayi County.
 Starting points include Chiayi City, Douliou, and Yunlin, but cyclists with their own transportation will start the climb in the small town of Meishan.
 From there the route climbs at around 6.5% for 11km with an elevation gain of 700m.
-Leaving Meishan, head East on County Road 162.
+Leaving Meishan, head East on County Road 162A.
 Ample signage marks the way.

 The first of the 36 bends comes about 3 km from Meishan village.
 Here you will get your first glimpse of the signs that count hairpins upward from #1 to #36 as you ascend to the summit.
 Each corner is marked by two signs; one modern bright red sign, and one older brown sign, both of which display the numbered corner and current elevation.
 The brown signs provide information and distances to popular tourist destinations in the area, while the red signs offer up a motivational quote.
 Your new found inspiration will surely translate to a personal best 20-minute effort!
 It may even lead you to victory one day on the annual Meishan 36 Bends cycling challenge event which climbs this route each year.